Lab Muffin Beauty Science

 Related post: Pandemic Skincare: How to Fix Dry Hands (Dermatologist Advice) (with Video)

-The video is here, keep scrolling for the written version!
+The video is here on YouTube, keep scrolling for the written version!

 What do masks do to your skin?